amanrai31/JavaScript/02ObjFunc/README.md

 **Note -** The Math() object is not in the list.
 Math is a global object.
 The new keyword cannot be used on Math.

 **Note -** Use object literals {} instead of new Object().
 Use array literals [] instead of new Array().
 Use pattern literals /()/ instead of new RegExp().
 Use function expressions () {} instead of new Function().

-**Note -** WE CAN CONSIDER PROTOTYPES AS CLASS.
-Modern JS uses class for Object Constructor

 # Global objects -Read about